Unit-3-REPEAT/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?
+Prop drilling (passing props from parent to child components)
-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+1.Actions are just functions that send the type and payload to the reducer so that reducer can do something with it and return updated state.
+2.Reducers hold the initialState and return newObject with changes when needed.
+3.We use cases in reducer.
+Store is essentially reducer that can send data directly to components through mapStateToProps and connect function.
+4.It can also send action functions into the components.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+	Application state refers to global state of our application.
+Component state refers just to the local component.
+	I would keep form input state management as local state rather than global.
+It can get really messy trying to store this in the redux store.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+	Thunks is a middleware that lets us handle async operations inside our action creators.
+	Reducer flow is synchronous by default so we will use thunks to make API calls from our action creators.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  I do like REDUX a lot.
+ Although it was painful to learn it I can see why it's so popular.
+At the end of the day I would use redux just for the sake of having everything clean and separated while I'm working on my app.
+It makes application more readable.
+The fact that you can create reducers for managing individual components and then combine them together via combineReducers is pretty cool and makes managing your app a lot easier and cleaner.

 ## Project Set Up